johnneerdael/shadcn-ui-ha-card/README.md

          type: module
    ```

-4. Restart Lovelace (or reload resources) and add the card.
+4. Restart Home Assistant and add the card.

 ### Development